elyra-ai/examples/binder/getting-started/getting_started.md

    ![Git interface](images/git-interface.png)

    When you add, modify, or remove files the status is reflected in this view.
-You can stage, unstage, or commit changes, access the commit history and much more.
+You can compare file versions, stage, unstage, or commit changes, access the commit history and much more.

 ## AI Pipelines